 The Technion Autonomous Systems Program is the first of its kind in Israel.
 Autonomous systems represent the next great step forward in the fusion of machines with sensors, computers, and communication capabilities.
 The objective is to develop intelligent systems that can interact dynamically with the complexities of the real world.
 Developments in micro- and nanotechnology are critical to the development and practical application.

-Mechanical Engineering Faculty
+Aerospace Engineering Faculty

 Industrial & Management Engineering Faculty